pihchikk/DiffBIR_TOMO/README.md

     python train.py --config [training_config_path]
     ```

-    :bulb::Checkpoints of SwinIR will be used in training stage2 model.
+    Checkpoints of SwinIR will be used in training stage2 model.

 ### Train Stage2 Model